F-Stack/f-stack/dpdk/doc/guides/prog_guide/switch_representation.rst

 deemed flexible enough to manage representor traffic only with minor
 extensions:

-- Using physical ports, PF, VF or port representors as targets.
+- Using physical ports, PF, SF, VF or port representors as targets.

 - Affecting traffic that is not necessarily addressed to the DPDK port ID a flow rule is associated with (e.g. forcing VF traffic redirection to PF).